-Brandon Tauber is a senior at Muhlenberg College, majoring in mathematics and minoring in computer science.
-After graduating he plans to attend graduate school for applied mathematics.
-He is a captain on the track and field team, and enjoys playing games and making art.
+Brandon Tauber also graduated from Muhlenberg College in the same year.
+He majored in mathematics and minored in computer science.
+He was a captain on the track and field team at Muhlenberg.
+He enjoys playing games and making art.

 All of my papers can be downloaded or are linked below.
 If you'd like a copy of my research presentation, please feel free to contact me.
 You can look up my CV for more information.